 \subsection{Observations and insights}

-Before we proceed to the explicit derivation, it is possible to expect the form of the equivalent CEV volatility using insights and observations.
-The equivalent BS volatility approximations in Section~\ref{sec:model}, after taking the correction of \citet{obloj2007fine}, can be cast into the following generic form:
+Before we proceed to the explicit derivation, it is possible to postulate the form of the equivalent CEV volatility based on insights and observations.
+The equivalent BS volatility approximations in Section~\ref{sec:model}, after adopting the correction of \citet{obloj2007fine}, can be cast into the following generic form: